Electoral district of Mount Druitt

 Mount Druitt is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
 It is represented by Edmond Atalla of the Labor Party.

-It is a 38.95 km² urban electorate in Sydney's outer west, taking in the suburbs of Mount Druitt, Bidwill, Blackett, Dean Park, Dharruk, Glendenning, Hassall Grove, Hebersham, Minchinbury, Oakhurst, Plumpton, Rooty Hill, Shalvey and parts of Colebee, Eastern Creek, Emerton and Lethbridge Park.
+It is a 38.95 km2 urban electorate in Sydney's outer west.

 History

 Mount Druitt was originally created in 1971 and abolished prior to the 1981 election and replaced by St Marys.
 It was re-established prior to the 1991 election.
-It has always been represented by a member of the Labor party.
+It has always been represented by a member of the Labor Party.

+Geography

+On its current boundaries, Mount Druitt takes in the suburbs of Mount Druitt, Bidwill, Blackett, Dean Park, Dharruk, Glendenning, Hassall Grove, Hebersham, Minchinbury, Oakhurst, Plumpton, Rooty Hill, Whalan, Shalvey and parts of Colebee, Eastern Creek, Emerton and Lethbridge Park.